erikkworth/worthent-foundation/doc/state/state.md

 * The `EndElementEvent` has the name of the element
 * The `WhiteSpaceEvent` is like the `CharacterDataEvent` but it only has white space characters in it

 The `SaxEventAdapter` class implements all the methods required to consume SAX Events and defines all the XML Events as either constants or instance variables in the class.
-Events that carry not data can safely be declared as constants.
+Events that carry no data can safely be declared as constants.
 It is a best practice to declare events as constants where possible (they must be immutable) and reuse them to avoid unnecessary object creation.
 In general it is not safe to reuse events that carry variable data unless the state table is controlled using the `SerialStateTableControl`.
 This implementation of the `StateTableControl` interface processes each event synchronously as it is received.
 That means there will never be two events in flight at the same time and it is OK to declare each type of event as an instance variable without having the event data overwritten.
 This is an optimization that avoids creating a new object for each submitted events.
 This technique cannot be employed when the state table is asynchronous with queues and threads.
 The `SerialStateTableControl` is typically a good choice for parsers since all the events come from the same source.

 Here is a state transition diagram for the XML Object Builder Adapter state machine: